BREAKING NEWS: Shots fired after vehicle stopped on Route 33, near Mill Road

 6:38 p.m. -- Police have ordered the scene to be evacuated, moving Owens east to Caswell Road.
 The driver of the car is still at large, with Owens indicating that all shots have been fired by the suspect.

 6:30 p.m. -- A fourth shot has been fired.
-Person in custody is the passenger in the car (photo above).
+The person in custody is the female passenger in the car (photo above).

 6:25 p.m. -- Multiple law enforcement vehicles are on the scene.